FrankDocu/Lichess-Development-Onboarding/translation_context.md

 Find friends=

-Favorite opponents=
+Favorite opponents=The players you play most against.
+Appears in profile pages and leads to a table of favorite opponents.
+Example http://lichess.org/@/thibault/opponents — this lists Thibault's favorite opponents.

-Follow=
+Follow=Clicking this lets you follow the player and find out what they've been up to around lichess through the activity feed.
+Appears on profile pages and in popups over player names.
+It is recommended to use the translation for this on Twitter, where the words were taken from in the interests of familiarity.
+Should be translated as a verb.

-Following=
+Following=Indicates that you are following the player.
+Replaces the "Follow" button, which appears on profile pages and in popups over player names.
+It is recommended to use the same translation for this as the one on Twitter, where the words were taken from in the interests of familiarity.

-Unfollow=
+Unfollow=Clicking this makes you stop following that player.
+Appears when you hover the mouse cursor over the "Following" button, after you have followed the player.
+It is recommended to use the same translation for this as the one on Twitter, where the words were taken from in the interests of familiarity.
+Should be translated as a verb if possible.

-Block=
+Block=Clicking this blocks the user, which prevents you from challenging them to games and talking to them privately, among other things.
+Appears in profile pages and popups over players' names.
+Should be translated as a verb.

-Blocked=
+Blocked=Indicates that you have blocked the player.
+Replaces the "Block" button, which appears in profile pages and popups over players' names.

-Unblock=
+Unblock=Appears when you hover the mouse cursor over the "Blocked" button, after you have blocked the player.
+Should be translated as a verb if possible.

-Follows you=
+Follows you=Indicates that this player is following you.
+Appears on the informative popups that appear when you hover the mouse cursor over players' names.

 %s started following %s=The two %s's are players' names.
 The first %s is the name of the follower, and the second %s is the name of the followed.
 This is one of the sentences that appears in the activity feed on the left-hand side of the "Play" page (http://lichess.org/) after you have started following a player.

 %s followers=%s is the number of people that follow this player.
-Example: http://lichess.org/@/thibault — as of the time of writing, Thibault has 254 people following him.
+Example: http://lichess.org/@/thibault — as of the time of writing, Thibault has 263 people following him.

 %s following=%s is the number of players this player is following.
-Example: http://lichess.org/@/thibault — Thibault is following 75 players as of the time of writing.
+Example: http://lichess.org/@/thibault — as of the time of writing, Thibault is following 81 players.

 More=